 Matcha does have caffeine, but unlike coffee, it is absorbed slower by our bodies because of L-Theanine in the green tea.
 With that reason, drinking matcha provides longer-lasting, natural and steady energy without the crashing effect on the system, making it a great alternative to coffee.

 You can find matcha being sold at Japanese grocery stores such as Mitsuwa, Marukai, and Nijiya.
 They sell one of the common green tea brands called Maeda-en (It’s about $8 for culinary use).
 You can also purchase matcha on Amazon.

-If there is no Japanese supermarket in your area, you can try speciality tea stores, Asian grocery stores, or gourmet grocery stores.
-Because of matcha’s rising popularity, you may be able to find it through some reputable online specialty tea shops that offer shipping internationally.
+If there is no Japanese supermarket in your area, you can try specialty tea stores, Asian grocery stores, or gourmet grocery stores.
+Because of matcha’s rising popularity, you may be able to find it through some reputable online specialty tea shops that offer to ship internationally.